shiv-iyer/Project-3-FrontEnd/README.md

 ## Limitations and Future Implementations

+Immediate areas for concern (fix now):
+- clean up front end home pages (super basic)
+- i will delete this when i'm done with it it is easy to do i will doi tnow.

 Some possible features I would like to implement in the future are:
 - Trading system: trade with others
 - Favorites collection: players can save their favorite cards